john4web/blog/content/TODO/billion-dollar-mistake.md

 In this situation you might ask yourself: "Doesn't a null object just delay the failure to a later point in the code?".
 And the answer is: Yes, definately!
 In this case we just delay the moment when the exception is thrown.
 But the advantage here is, that we as software engineers can "control" the process in this way.
 And we can throw meaningful exceptions on our own.
 Exceptions that contain better information on the failure scenario.

+**These two alternatives (throwing custom exceptions and using Null-Objects) are the best ways to deal with null references!**

-**⚠️ Using Optionals is not an alternative ⚠️**
+### ⚠️ Using Optionals is not an alternative ⚠️

 In Yegor's opinion, the use of `java.util.Optional` is not a solution at all.
+Optionals would deal with the problem scenario in the following way:

 ```java
 public Employee getByName(String name){